john-science/john-science.github.io/_posts/2016-01-20-river-songs-timeline.md

 4 | 159b | [Forest of the Dead](http://tardis.wikia.com/wiki/Forest_of_the_Dead)
 7 | 238 | [The Name of the Doctor](http://tardis.wikia.com/wiki/The_Name_of_the_Doctor_%28TV_story%29)

+Beware, the first three episodes have River Song at multiple points in her timeline.
+So it doesn't feel like you are linearly following her through time at the start.
+But after those first few, it becomes much more linear.

 ## Fun Facts